ShawnMcCool/PHPStorm-SpacePeacock/README.md

 Use Oracle's Java 7 if you want the best font rendering on Linux possible.

-The font that I use is Source Code Pro.
-I tried other fonts that I prefer such as DejaVu Sans Mono, but Java 7 didn't render them so hot.
-So, I stuck with that one.
+The font that used is Source Code Pro.

-The font size may be a bit big when you import.
-Sorry about that, I'm running 2560x1440 and I'm exporting new versions of the configuration so often that it's just better to leave it at my current settings.
-But, it's just a single configuration to fix it for your preference.

 ## Key Maps